mansoormalik/TaskScheduler/README.md

 Slave
 --------------------
 The slave application is in slave.py.
-The slave nodes do not send a heartbeat to the master node as the master does not monitor the health of nodes.
-Instead, the following scheme is used to recover from failures.
-If a slave is killed, the state of the task in mongodb that was assigned to this host and was in a "running" state is transitioned to a "killed" state.
-The driver is responsible for killing the slave and for updating mongodb.
-The master is then responsible for fetching all killed tasks from mongodb and reassigning them to other slaves.
+The slave nodes send a heartbeat to the master node as the master monitors the health of nodes.
+The heartbeat interval is configurable but was set at 5 seconds for testing purposes.
+If 3 consecutive heartbeats are missed a slave is considered dead and any tasks that it was assigned that are in a running state are transitioned to killed.
+The master will eventually reassign killed tasks to other slaves.

 Master-Slave Communication
 --------------------------